List of Weaknesses With Examples

 Examples of Weaknesses

-There are different categories of weaknesses that you can choose from when answering interview questions about your weaknesses.
+There are different categories of weaknesses that you can choose from when answering interview questions about your shortcomings.
 However, do not choose a weakness at random.
-Instead, make sure the weakness you select is not critical to the job, and mention in your interview the ways you plan to improve upon this weakness.
+Instead, make sure the one you select is not critical to the job, and mention in your interview the ways you plan to improve upon this weakness.

 - Advanced mathematics